Prepared for

 The Learning Systems Era: Enterprise Scale

-Interactive Media → FT Knowledge → Pearson → Vangent
+Interactive Media → FT Knowledge → Pearson Performance Solutions → Vangent → Knowledge Architect & Sales Engineer

 3 Fortune 500s | Revolver LCMS

-Architected Revolver LCMS (detailed in separate case study), deployed at three Fortune 500 companies.
+Helped design and implement Revolver LCMS (detailed in separate case study) at three Fortune 500 companies.
 Traveled internationally training enterprise teams on knowledge infrastructure.
 Held multiple leadership roles spanning product design, sales engineering, and implementation.

-The evolution: Through four company name changes via mergers and acquisitions, maintained focus on architecting enterprise learning and talent systems at Fortune 500 scale.
+The evolution: Through four company name changes via mergers and acquisitions, maintained focus on building enterprise learning and talent systems at Fortune 500 scale.

-The flagship work: Designed and supported Revolver LCMS (detailed in dedicated case study), successfully selling and implementing the platform with three Fortune 500 clients including Unilever, where it operated successfully for over two years.
+The flagship work: Contributed to design and implementation of Revolver LCMS (detailed in dedicated case study) as part of a team that successfully sold and implemented the platform with three Fortune 500 clients including Unilever, where it operated successfully for over two years.
+Our lead engineers figured out how to make the solution a reality.
 Traveled to UK and Brazil training enterprise teams on reconceptualizing knowledge as organizational infrastructure.

 Additional scope: Developed training content for major enterprises including Kinkos, Bank of America, Unilever, GE Capital, Regions Bank, and Verizon Wireless, spanning compliance training, financial products, and company-specific mandatory courses.

-The lesson: Separation of concerns—decoupling content from delivery, structure from presentation—is the foundation of scalable systems.
+The lesson: Separation of concerns, decoupling content from delivery and structure from presentation, is the foundation of scalable systems.

 The Talent Systems Era: Hiring at Scale